A First Look at RISC-V Virtualization from an Embedded Systems Perspective

 In this work, we share our experience while providing the first public hardware implementation of the latest version of the RISC-V H-extension in the Rocket core \cite{Asanovic2016}.
 While the specification is intended to fulfil cloud and embedded requirements, we focused our evaluation on modern multi-core embedded and mixed-criticality systems (MCS).
 In this context, we have ported Bao \cite{Martins2020}, a type-1, open-source static partitioning hypervisor, to RISC-V. In the spirit of leveraging the hardware-software codesign opportunity offered by RISC-V, we have also performed a set of architectural enhancements in the interrupt controller and the timer infrastructure aiming at guaranteeing determinism and improving performance, while minimizing interrupt latency and inter-hart interference.
-The experiments carried out in FireSim \cite{Karandikar2018}, a cycle-accurate, FPGA-accelerated simulator, and corroborated in Zynq UltraScale+ MPSoC ZCU104, demonstrate significant improvements in performance, determinism, and interrupt latency, at a fraction of hardware costs.
+The experiments carried out in FireSim \cite{Karandikar2018}, a cycle-accurate, FPGA-accelerated simulator, and corroborated in Zynq UltraScale+ MPSoC ZCU104, demonstrate significant improvements in performance {($<$1\% overhead for hosted execution)} and interrupt latency {($>$89\% reduction for hosted execution)}, at a fraction of hardware costs {(11\% look-up tables and 27-29\% registers)}.
 We released our hardware design as open source\footnote{https://github.com/josecm/rocket-chip/tree/hyp} and the hardware is currently being used as a reference implementation by the RISC-V International\footnote{former RISC-V Foundation} to ratify the H-extension specification.